 What do we stand for?

-- is willing to cross inner and outer borders and open to new and foreign experiences and,
+- is willing to transcend inner and outer boundaries and to engage with new and unfamiliar experiences

 Orientation of our teaching

 Our didactic approach is characterized by a triad of instruction, construction and reflection in the individual modules and units.
 With the aid of self-regulated, discovery-based and playful learning and based on a foundation of concentrated and sound knowledge, the students shall be enabled to make their own learning experiences, to integrate their knowledge and skills with previous knowledge and experiences and to build their own qualification and competence profile.
 We seek to enable them to compare their experiences and perspectives with those of others and to critically question them.

 The ability to change one's perspective is an important educational objective of our University.
 This objective is supported by our interdisciplinary orientation.
 Learning contents are to be conveyed from the points of view of various disciplines and, if possible, through an interaction and discourse between representatives of different disciplines.
 The disciplinary diversity of the staff is an advantage that was intentionally created.
 The concept of integrative modules with a standardized module examination requires and supports close interdisciplinary exchange.